Peter Ruehl: Biography

 Ruehl was born in New York City to Mercedes J. Ruehl, a schoolteacher, and Vincent Ruehl, an FBI agent.
 His father was of German and Irish descent and his mother was of Cuban and Irish descent.
-The family frequently moved during her childhood owing to Vincent Ruehl's assignments with the FBI, and lived in other states including Silver Spring, Maryland.
+The family frequently moved during his childhood owing to Vincent Ruehl's assignments with the FBI, and lived in other states including Silver Spring, Maryland.
 He and his sister, Mercedes (who became an Academy Award-winning actress), were raised Catholic.

 Ruehl was educated at Gonzaga College High School in Washington, D.C., and later moved to Annapolis.
 He studied at the University of Maryland and worked as a court reporter for The Baltimore Sun.
 In 1983, the paper asked him to provide coverage of the 1983 America's Cup in Newport, Rhode Island, during which time he met his future wife, fellow journalist Jennifer Hewett, who had been assigned to the same event by The Sydney Morning Herald.
 They married and then moved to Australia in 1987.
 His first piece of journalism in Australia was his coverage of the 1987 America's Cup for the Australian Financial Review, a paper for which he continued to write for most of his career.
 It was his satirical column in this paper that brought recognition, leading Roger Johnstone (chief executive of the Financial Review Group) to praise him as a "one of a kind in Australian journalism".

 After his death, a collection of his columns between November 1993 and April 2011 was published as a book in Men are Stupid, Woman are Crazy.